mcarter6061/FetchedResultsCoordinator/README.md

 The initialisation parameter `updateCell` is optional defaulting to `nil`.
 Providing a function of which can reconfigure a cell will let the coordinator call your cell configuration code again for an updated object rather than asking the table/collection view to reload that row/cell (which may cause an undesirable animation).

-See the sections of this document for the `SimpleTableViewDataSource` and `SimpleCollectionDataSource` for more discussion of the cell configurator protocols, and a helper method to create the function to pass into `updateCell` to avoid the flashing animation.
+See the sections of this document for the `FetchedTableViewDataSource` and `SimpleCollectionDataSource` for more discussion of the cell configurator protocols, and a helper method to create the function to pass into `updateCell` to avoid the flashing animation.

 ### Pausing